Abdul Al-Rahim Ghulam Rabbani

-Abdul Rahim Ghulam Rabbani is a citizen of Pakistan who was held in the United States Guantanamo Bay detainment camps, in Cuba.
+Abdul Rahim Ghulam Rabbani was a citizen of Pakistan who was held in the United States Guantanamo Bay detainment camps, in Cuba.

-American Intelligence analysts estimated that Rabbani was born in 1969.
+American Intelligence analysts estimated that Rabbani was born in 1967.

-Abdul Rahim Ghulam Rabbani arrived at Guantanamo on September 19, 2004, and was held at Guantanamo for over 18 years, until his release on February 23, 2023.
+Abdul Rahim Ghulam Rabbani arrived at Guantanamo on 19 September 2004, and was held at Guantanamo for over 18 years, until his release on 23 February 2023.

 Detention in "the salt pit"

 According to Laid Saidi, Rabbani, and his brother, Mohammed Ahmad Ghulam Rabbani, were being held in the CIA black site known as "the salt pit" at the same time as him.
 He was born in a Pakistani family that migrated from India to Karachi following the partition in 1947.
 The family lived in Saudi Arabia for many years.

 Official status reviews

 Originally, the Bush Presidency asserted that captives apprehended in the "war on terror" were not protected by the Geneva Conventions, and could be held indefinitely, without explanation.

 However, in 2004, the United States Supreme Court ruled, in Rasul v.
 Bush, that the captives were entitled to hear the allegations that justified their detention, and to try to refute those allegations.